gyulanemeth/bluefox.email/about.md

 I’ve been working in the unusually difficult world of HTML email design and rendering since 2013, when I co-founded a company focused on email design products.
 For more than a decade, I’ve helped teams create **pixel-perfect email HTML that renders properly everywhere, including Outlook.**

 As CTO, I led the creation of multiple SaaS products built around serious email production.
-Over the years, I noticed the same problems coming up again and again — especially for agencies managing email for multiple clients.
+Over the years, I noticed the same problems coming up again and again, especially for agencies managing email for multiple clients.
 BlueFox Email exists to solve those problems.

 **Products I’ve built (and still actively develop):**